CliveMcCarthy/OpenGL-helper-functions/README.md

 variable in GLSL storage.
 Just do it: set the variable as I specify -- spare me the details.

 	None of these helper functions are particularly complicated.
 I just wish they, or something like them, were part of the standard API.

   void oglh_get_uniform_variable(const char *variable_name, int type, void *data);

   void oglh_set_uniform_variable(const char *variable_name, int type, void *data);

 	Set a uniform to an immediate constant value
-	An example of setting values for ads lighting (Phong lighting:
+	An example of setting values for ads lighting (Phong lighting):

   void oglh_set_uniform_value("ads_lighting", GL_FLOAT_VEC3, 0.5, 0.7, 0.3);